 The North Park | Mid-City Bikeways

-project will make it safer and easier for people of all ages and abilities to bike to more places within and between North Park and Mid-City communities.
-The approximately 13 miles
+will make it safer and easier for people of all ages and abilities to bike to more places within and between North Park and Mid-City communities.
+The bikeways consist of six segments that total 13 miles

-of bicycle boulevards and protected bikeways will feature traffic calming elements, safer crossings, and other streetscape enhancements that will make the streets more pleasant for everyone – people who bike, walk, work, and live there.
+of bike boulevards and protected bikeways.
+Features include traffic calming elements, safer crossings, and other streetscape enhancements that make streets more pleasant for everyone – people who bike, walk, work, and live there.

 SAFETY: Provide safe, livable complete streets that serve people of all ages and abilities.